On a cold night, this Curried Butternut Squash and Lentil Soup hits the spot, especially if you are craving vegetarian comfort food with a kick!

-- Prepare all vegetables ahead of time and then heat oil over medium-high heat.
-Saute ginger, garlic and onions for 2 minutes until fragrant, and then add all chopped veggies, plus salt and pepper.
-Cook for 10 minutes over medium heat, stirring often.
+- Chop all vegetables ahead of time and then heat oil in a large pot over medium-high heat.
+Saute squash, carrots, leek, onion, garlic and ginger for 15 minutes until softened, stirring occasionally.

-- Add curry powder, turmeric and curry paste.
+- Add curry powder, turmeric, salt & pepper and cayenne pepper.
 Saute for another 2 minutes.

 - Add lentils and vegetable broth, bringing to a boil.
 Once boiling, reduce to a simmer, then cook for another 30 minutes, stirring occasionally.
 In the last 5 minutes of cooking time, add the red pepper.

 - Remove heat, and stir in spinach and lemon juice.
 Garnish with cilantro or other favourite herbs, then serve and enjoy!
 Will keep frozen up to 3 months, and leftovers will last in the fridge up to 5 days.